What are the Six Thinking Hats and Why Do They Matter?

 By systematically exploring different perspectives, it ensures a more thorough analysis of issues.

-2. Enhances Creativity
+2. Enhances Creative Thinking

 The method encourages creative thinking (Green Hat) as a deliberate part of the process.